cinch-project/cinch/resources/README.md

 # Cinch Schema

 The cinch schema is a set of tables that track deployed (committed or reverted) changes to the target database.
-The schema is always named `cinch_$PROJECT`.
+The default schema is named `cinch_$PROJECT`.
 Although there are some differences in definition between mysql and postgres, they behave identically and have the same table layouts.

 > cinch always references its internal schema objects using schema qualified names: cinch_myproject.change.